PakheeShyamkunwar/Bank-Customer-Churn-Prediction/README.md

 - Germany has the highest churn rate.
 - Customers aged 40-60 are more likely to churn.
+- Female customers showed a higher churn rate.
+- Customers with higher balances were more likely to leave.
+- Customers with only one product had higher churn rates.
 - Inactive members have significantly higher churn.
 - Balance and age are important churn indicators.
-- Long-term customers show lower churn rates.

 ## Results